Jebaseelanravi/product-crawler/README.md

 # How the Crawler Works?

-This crawler uses `sitemap` to crawl the product from website.
-The sitemap.xml file is a jackpot for every web scraper and of course for edeka scraper too.
+This crawler uses `sitemap` to crawl the product from website. `The sitemap.xml file is a jackpot for every web scraper and of course for edeka scraper too`.

 Following are the steps involvd in crawler development